 Who Are We?

-We are Scotland’s Regional Centre of Expertise on Education for Sustainable Development – acknowledged by the United Nations University.
+We are Scotland’s Regional Centre of Expertise on Education (RCE) for Sustainable Development – acknowledged by the United Nations University

-Our office is hosted by the University of Edinburgh and we are part of the Moray House School of Education campus.
+Our office is hosted by the University of Edinburgh and we are part of the Moray House School of Education & Sport campus.
 Our members are based all over Scotland.
-We officially launched in November 2013 and you can read more about our background here.
+We officially launched in November 2013 and you can read more about our background here

 We are a growing network of educators, practitioners and key partners, all working together to embed learning for sustainability and the UN Sustainable Development Goals into all that we do.
-We work across sectors, across all types of education, across the length and breadth of Scotland.
+We work across sectors, across all types of education, across the length and breadth of Scotland -and with frequent collaboration with partners in the rest of the UK and across the world.

 Our vision…

-…is for Learning for Sustainability to infuse the whole of Scottish society, building our capacity to contribute to sustainability – locally, nationally and globally.
+…is for Learning for Sustainability to infuse the whole of Scottish society; inspiring, informing and enabling Scotland’s capacity to contribute to sustainability – locally, nationally and globally.

 Our mission…